Belphemur/docker-mailcatcher/README.md

 ## Introduction

-This docker image installs Rainloop Webmail on Ubuntu Xenial.
+This docker image installs Rainloop Webmail on Debian Buster.

 A documentation can be found here:
 [http://www.rainloop.net/](http://www.rainloop.net/)